-Latest by Amit M. Shelat, DO, MPA, FACP
+Latest Articles by Amit M. Shelat, DO, MPA, FACP

 There are many possible causes of numb fingers in people with multiple sclerosis - all of which should be discussed with your primary care doctor in case it’s something serious.